 Fellows will be enrolled in UCL’s master’s program in POM which provides distance learning to earn a postgraduate degree in one year.
 This innovative, online course is taught by faculty from UCL, Duke University and abroad.
 Fellows will also have the opportunity to work alongside mentors and peers from other countries during a 2-4 week exchange program with UCL.

-The Regional & Ambulatory Anesthesiology Fellowship is designed to provide advanced training in anesthesia in the ambulatory surgery setting.
+The Regional Anesthesiology & Acute Pain Medicine Fellowship is designed to provide advanced training in anesthesia in the ambulatory surgery setting.
 This ACGME-accredited fellowship is an extension to previous training with an emphasis on a continued educational component to include research, clinical and teaching responsibilities.